RahulSoni2903/Transformation-Task-/README.md

 ### 🔹 Execute Process Task – Configuration

-The following command is executed on the database through the Execute Process Task:
+The following SQL command is executed on the database through the **Execute Process Task**:

 ```sql
 IF OBJECT_ID('dbo.final_name','U') IS NOT NULL